 If you have bad credit, you’re not alone.
 Around 25% of consumers are considered sub-prime – meaning they have a credit score below 620, usually as a result of not paying bills on time, going through bankruptcy, or repossession.
+Here are some tips for getting an auto loan!

 Getting a car loan with bad credit really depends a lot on the current lending climate as well as factors such as your income, how long you’ve been at your current job, and how much debt you currently have.